-Purpose: To discharge emissions into the air from the disposal of laboratory wastes, and stormwater and sump cleanings onto and into land Condition requirement Means of monitoring during period under Compliance review achieved?
-1. Adoption of BPO to minimise adverse effects on the environment Set out in management plan and emission report submitted to Council Yes 2.
-Exercise of consent in accordance with application Site inspections, consent holder liaison Yes 3.
-Approval of a management plan Air Management Plan March 2019 (version 4) - supplied to Council, Whareroa Land Disposal Management Plan July 2019 (version 8) - supplied to Council Yes 4.
+Purpose: To discharge emissions into the air from the disposal of laboratory wastes, and stormwater and sump cleanings onto and into land Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Adoption of BPO to minimise adverse effects on the environment Liaison with consent holder Yes 2.
+Exercise of consent in accordance with application Site inspections, liaison with consent holder Yes 3.
+Approval of a management plan Air Management Plan March 2019 (version 4) - supplied to Council, Whareroa Land Disposal Management Plan July 2019 (version 8) - supplied to Council check for updates?
+Yes 4.
 Discharges resulting in no objectionable odours at site boundary Site inspections.
 Yes 5.
-Characteristics of an objectionable odour N/A 6.
-Optional review No further option for review, expires June 2022 N/A sump cleanings onto ana into iana Condition requirement Means of monitoring during period under review Compliance achieved?
-Overall assessment of consent compliathis consent High Overall assessment of administrative p High
+Characteristics of an objectionable odour N/A